 As the Puget Sound region continues to grow in population so does the demand for alternative forms of transportation.
 The City of Shoreline operates the nearly 3.5 mile Interurban Trail.
 This trail system is an important non-motorized transportation corridor that runs north and south through the length of the City and is heavily used by commuters and recreational users.
 Maintenance of the Interurban Trail involves asphalt repair, directional signage, landscape maintenance, and solid waste services.
-In addition to this heavily used trail, Shoreline has many access to nature and offer many spectacular views of the Puget Sound, creeks and wildlife.
+In addition to this heavily used trail, Shoreline has many miles of recreational trails through forests and other varied landscapes.
+These trails provide access to nature and offer many spectacular views of the Puget Sound, creeks and wildlife.